 Overall, creating a mobile-optimized email will improve the user experience and leave your customers happier.
 We also recommend testing in different email clients.
 HubSpot includes email client and A/B testing with their marketing plans, which helps brands easily see how their message will display across a variety of conditions.

 Being Overly Commercial

-Only sending promotional content can have two negative effects on your email audience:
+Sending overly promotional content has two potentially negative effects on your email audience:

 - Your audience will tune you out or unsubscribe